imixs/imixs-saga/README.md

 ## Installation

-Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE compatible application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
-See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information.
+Imixs-Microservice is based on the Java EE specification and can be deployed into any Java EE application server like [JBoss/Wildfly](http://wildfly.org/), GlassFish or [Payara](http://www.payara.fish/).
+See the [Imixs-Workflow deployment guide](http://www.imixs.org/doc/deployment/index.html) for further information about deployment and configuration.

 ### Docker
 Imixs-Microservice provides also a docker image.
 This makes is easy to run the Imixs-Microservice in a Docker container.
-If you do not want to install the Imixs-Microservice by yourself you can skip this chapter and jump directly to the Docker section below.
+If you do not want to install the Imixs-Microservice by yourself, you can skip this chapter and jump directly to the Docker section below.

 ### Imixs-Admin Client